 Here’s the text of Rev. Sharon Watkin’s sermon on the “Harmonies of Liberty.”
 It was released by the National Cathedral and Watkins didn’t stray far from it, according to reporters in the White House pool.

 After drawing some applause for highlighting her greeting to President Obama, she began:

-There is a story attributed to Cherokee wisdom: One evening, a grandfather was teaching his young grandson about the internal battle that each
+There is a story attributed to Cherokee wisdom: One evening, a grandfather was teaching his young grandson about the internal battle that each person faces.

-us,” the old man said.
+“There are two wolves struggling inside each of us,” the old man said.
 “One wolf is vengefulness, anger, resentment, self-pity, fear … The other wolf is compassion, faithfulness, hope, truth, love …”

 The grandson sat, thinking, then asked: “Which wolf wins, Grandfather?”
 His grandfather replied, “The one you feed.”